truebit/AndroidWebDriver4Python/README.md

 _Author: Sean Wang xiao.wang@symbio.com_

-AndroidWebDriver4Python is an add-on to [Selenium Python Client Driver](http://pypi.python.org/pypi/selenium)
+AndroidWebDriver4Python is an addon to [Selenium Python Client Driver](http://pypi.python.org/pypi/selenium)

+This addon supports multiple real devices simultaneously from release 1.1, but not supports emulators.
+I have not figured out yet.

 As I could not find Android WebDriver implementation in it,and I really like Python as opposed to Java.
 So I want to implement one.
 I know that I am a newbie, I do not expect to commit in the Selenium project.

 More infomation about *Selenium*, plz check http://code.google.com/p/selenium/